Learning walks vs. lesson observations

 - You may find you need to change, revise or review a school policy after a learning walk.
 Any changes to school policies must be followed up with staff training to encourage engagement and awareness

 - You'll only need to prepare a written report if multiple SLT members are conducting simultaneous learning walks.
 If your governors conduct a learning walk, they'll need to write a report for the SLT

 Learning walk templates and questions to ask pupils

-Download our templates in another article, along with additional questions to ask pupils during a learning walk.
+Download our learning walk templates to help you observe lessons effectively.
+They are based on Ofsted's criteria and cover walks based on specific areas, along with additional questions to ask pupils during a learning walk.